Amortized Inference of Causal Models via Conditional Fixed-Point Iterations

-\paragraph{Decoder Architecture.} The design of our decoder is based on the FiP architecture~\citep{scetbon2024fip} for fixed-point SCM learning, with two major differences enabling conditional predictions: (1) we use the dataset embeddings obtained from our encoder as a high dimensional codebook to embed the nodes, and (2) we leverage adaptive layer norm operators~\citep{peebles2023scalable} in the transformer blocks of FiP to enable conditional attention mechanisms.
+\paragraph{Decoder Architecture.} The design of our decoder is based on the FiP architecture for fixed-point SCM learning, with two major differences: (1) we use the dataset embeddings $\mu(\dx, \gG)$ as a high dimensional codebook to embed the nodes, and (2) we leverage adaptive layer norm operators~\citep{peebles2023scalable} in the transformer blocks of FiP to enable conditional attention mechanisms.